-You and your National Member Organization can join an IFMSA Programs by enrolling your activity under the Program and making it a Program Activity with all its benefits.
+You and your National Member Organization can join an IFMSA Program by enrolling your activity under the Program and making it a Program Activity with all its benefits (summarized below):

 The term enrolling an Activity means to apply to join an IFMSA Program with your Activity and for it to serve to measure the impact which all IFMSA NMOs have on the societies we serve.